In this guide, we’ll answer the question, “what is SEO?”

 - 70% of marketers see SEO as more effective than PPC.

-Now that you know more about what is search engine optimization and why it is important, we’ll now move on to how SEO works.
+Now that you know more about what is search engine optimization, why it is important, and the different categories of SEO, we’ll now move on to how SEO works.

 How Does SEO Work?